 Treating Antibiotic-Resistant Infections

-ChE Professor Thomas Webster and his colleagues are using bacteria to develop nanoparticles that will combat antibiotic-resistant infections.
+ChE Professor Thomas Webster and PhD student David Medina Cruz are using bacteria to develop nanoparticles that will combat antibiotic-resistant infections.

 An estimated 700,000 people worldwide die from antibiotic-resistant infections every year, including strains of E. coli, Staphylococcus, and pneumonia.
 And if current trends continue, some predictions say the annual death toll could rise to 10 million by 2050, surpassing the amount of people killed by all cancers combined.